ESSO0428/iron.nvim/README.md

 iron.setup {
   config = {
+    -- When set to true, the REPL environment will be executed in the working directory of the current file.
+    -- This means that any relative paths in the code will be relative to the file's directory, not the Neovim's starting directory.
+    -- (suggest set true) This enhances file-specific operations, ensuring scripts run in their intended context. execute_repl_with_workspace = false,
     -- Whether a repl should be discarded or not scratch_repl = true,
     -- Your repl definitions come here